Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Related Work

-\textbf{Learning from synthetic data.} Synthetic data generated by computer graphics techniques have many unique advantages.
-They are effective for model diagnosis~\cite{johnson2017clevr,zhang2018unrealstereo} and have boosted performance in many real-world application domains~\cite{mu2020learning,kortylewski2019analyzing, prakash2019structured,tremblay2018training,varol2017learning,gaidon2016virtual,handa2016understanding,dosovitskiy2015flownet}.
+\textbf{Learning from synthetic data.} Synthetic data generated by computer graphics techniques are effective for model diagnosis~\cite{johnson2017clevr,zhang2018unrealstereo} and have boosted performance in many real-world application domains~\cite{mu2020learning,kortylewski2019analyzing,tremblay2018training,varol2017learning,handa2016understanding,dosovitskiy2015flownet}.
 However, the domain shift between synthetic data and real-world data limits the improvement.
 To overcome this, domain adaptation is proposed~\cite{patel2015visual}.
-A major idea in domain adaptation is to learn domain-invariant representations by reducing the difference between source and target domain distributions.
-For example, Maximum Mean Discrepancy (MMD) and its kernel variants~\cite{sun2016deep,tzeng2015simultaneous,long2015learning,tzeng2014deep} have been studied for this purpose.
-In the context of unsupervised domain adaptation (UDA) for semantic segmentation, self-training is one of the mainstream research directions~\cite{zou2018unsupervised,zou2019confidence,zhang2019category,li2020content}.
-There has also been an increasing interest in using style transfer~\cite{murez2018image,sankaranarayanan2018learning,hoffman2018cycada,wu2018dcan,li2019bidirectional,chang2019all} or feature alignment~\cite{hoffman2016fcns,tsai2018learning} to encourage domain-wise marginal distribution matching.
+Maximum Mean Discrepancy (MMD) and its kernel variants~\cite{sun2016deep,tzeng2015simultaneous,long2015learning,tzeng2014deep} have been studied to reduce the difference between source and target domain distributions.
+In the context of unsupervised domain adaptation (UDA) for semantic segmentation, self-training is one of the mainstream research directions~\cite{zou2018unsupervised,zou2019confidence,zhang2019category,li2020content}, while there has also been an increasing interest in using style transfer~\cite{murez2018image,sankaranarayanan2018learning,hoffman2018cycada,wu2018dcan,li2019bidirectional,chang2019all} or feature alignment~\cite{hoffman2016fcns,tsai2018learning} to encourage domain-wise marginal distribution matching.
 Other methods adopt category-aware feature alignment or local contextual feature similarity~\cite{luo2019taking,zhang2019category,dong2020cscl,huang2020contextual}.
-Using extra information in the source domain, such as depth, has also been proven useful for UDA~\cite{chen2019learning,vu2019dada}.
-In this work, we promote the idea of using UDA to solve part segmentation and guiding the knowledge transfer from synthetic to real based on the object structure.
+We promote the idea of using UDA to solve part segmentation and leverage object structure to guide the knowledge transfer from synthetic to real.